sunho/AheuiJIT/README.md

 # AheuiJIT

 AheuiJIT is a just in time compiler for [Aheui language](https://aheui.readthedocs.io/en/latest/specs.en.html) built from scratch.
 It implements JIT compilation without using any fancy external libraries.
-In fact, only libraries it depends on is assembler and c++ standard library.
-It's about 10 times faster than the previously fastest implementations of Aheui language.
+In fact, only libraries it depends on are assembler and c++ standard library.
+It's about 10 times faster than the previously fastest implementation of Aheui language.

 ## Supported devices
 - 64 bit windows, mac, linux (x86)